seng637-Winter/seng637-a4-chrisbrunet/seng637-a4-team_5.md

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+By introducing small alterations to the source code, mutation testing evaluates the effectiveness of existing test cases in detecting these changes.
+This process helps uncover weaknesses in the test suite, ensuring that the tests are thorough and capable of catching potential bugs.

+One advantage of mutation testing is its ability to identify redundant or ineffective test cases, leading to more efficient testing strategies.
+Additionally, it promotes a deeper understanding of the codebase and encourages developers to write more resilient tests.

+A disadvantage of mutation testing is that it can be computationally intensive and time-consuming, especially for large codebases, which may deter its widespread adoption.

 # Explain your SELENUIM test case design process